Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

 MIT prohibits unauthorized drone operations on campus.
-All unmanned aircraft system flights require approval from the MIT Environment, Health & Safety Office and MIT Police.
-The policy is strictly enforced due to MIT's location in urban Boston/Cambridge.
+All flights require approval from the MIT Environment, Health & Safety Office and MIT Police.
+Strict policy due to urban Cambridge/Boston location and campus safety concerns.

 Restrictions: Strict prohibition on unauthorized flights.
-No flights over campus buildings or Charles River campus areas.
 Dense urban campus creates additional safety and security concerns.
+No flights over campus buildings or Charles River campus areas without explicit approval.

 YesMIT Environment, Health & Safety Office — ehs@mit.edu